laurmcco/judeanpillarfigurineexhibit/pages/religion.md

 ## Building a Tolerance for Ambiguity

 This research is illuminating, yet still not enough to "settle" the mysteries that underlie JPFs.
 But should we really expect objects like these to be settled?
-Even if their original context were not lost, there is likely no singular meaning to find.
-Technology as implemented here helps to uncover new potentialities, and one function of the JPF seems to involve making the divine immediate and present through a hybrid, supernatural being that watches.
+Even if their original context were not lost, there is likely no singular meaning to be found.
+Technology as implemented here adds new data, revealing a new potentialities and possibilities, but without resolving all uncertainty.
+The new findings invite us to consider, among other interpretations, that one of the JPF's functions was to  make the divine immediate and present in people's homes through a hybrid, supernatural being that watches.

 Religion scholars work to unravel the many meanings objects like these hold.
 We study religious objects not for the purposes of personal devotion, nor to convert others, but to understand the diverse ways people have sought meaning, expressed belief, and made sense of the world.
 We study religion so that we may continually see more, as is the theme of this web exhibit.